demetriomagatti/bioinformatics_basics/README.md

 ## Exercises

 <ol>
-<li> <b>DNA alignement from scratch; source: An Introduction to Bioinformatics Algorithms, by Neil C. Jones and Pavel A. Pevzner; chapter 6, exercise .</b> <br>
+<li> <b>DNA alignment from scratch; source: An Introduction to Bioinformatics Algorithms, by Neil C. Jones and Pavel A. Pevzner; chapter 6, exercise .</b> <br>
-        Descripyion here
+        Description here
 </ol>
 If possible, the exercise solution (not alwasy provided by the source) will be compared with results obtained via pre-existing dedicated tools and libraries, such as bioPython.